aptos-labs/developer-docs/docs/indexer/legacy/migration.md

 ### 2. What if I already have custom logic written in the old indexer?
 Is it easy to migrate those?

 Since the new indexer stack has the same Postgres schema as the old indexer stack, it should be easy to migrate your processors.
-We still highly recommend creating a new DB for this migration so that any custom DB migrations are applie.
+We still highly recommend creating a new DB for this migration so that any custom DB migrations are applied.

 Follow Step 3 in this guide to migrate your custom logic over to the new processors stack.